eigenfoo/old-eigenfoo.github.io/_posts/2019-04-07-bayesian-bandits-2.md

 <figure>
     <a href="https://fsmedia.imgix.net/29/fd/a4/56/8363/4fb0/8c62/20e80649451b/the-multi-armed-bandit-determines-what-you-see-on-the-internet.jpeg?rect=0%2C34%2C865%2C432&auto=format%2Ccompress&dpr=2&w=650"><img src="https://fsmedia.imgix.net/29/fd/a4/56/8363/4fb0/8c62/20e80649451b/the-multi-armed-bandit-determines-what-you-see-on-the-internet.jpeg?rect=0%2C34%2C865%2C432&auto=format%2Ccompress&dpr=2&w=650" alt="Cartoon of a multi-armed bandit"></a>
-    <figcaption>A multi-armed bandit situation.
+    <figcaption>An example of a multi-armed bandit situation.
 Source: <a href="https://www.inverse.com/article/13762-how-the-multi-armed-bandit-determines-what-ads-and-stories-you-see-online">Inverse</a>.</figcaption>
 </figure>

 ## Nonstationary Bandits

-In the previous blog post, we concerned ourselves with stationary bandits: in other words, we assumed that the rewards distribution did not change over time.
+In the previous blog post, we concerned ourselves with stationary bandits: in other words, we assumed that the rewards distribution for each arm did not change over time.

-In the real world though, customer preferences change.
+In the real world though, rewards distributions need not be stationary: customer preferences change, trading algorithms deteriorate, news articles rise and fall in relevance.

+Nonstationarity could mean either of two things for our model:

+1. either we are lucky enough to know that the rewards distributions have the same functional form throughout all time, and that it is merely the parameters that are liable to change,
+2. or we are particularly unlucky and the rewards distributions are arbitrary and changing.

 ### Decaying posteriors

 Thankfully, there is a nice solution to deal with

-First, some notation.
+But first, some notation.
 Suppose we have a model with parameters $$\theta$$.
 We place a prior $$\pi_0(\theta)$$ on it, and, at $$t$$th time step, we observe data $$D_t$$, compute the likelihood $$P(D_t | \theta)$$ and update the posterior to $$\pi_t(\theta)$$.